A statistical framework for efficient out of distribution detection in deep neural networks: Statistical procedure details

 \subsection{Theoretical validity}

 We are interested in two distinct hypotheses to test.
 The first one, is to identify if the image is OOD,

-i.e., the goal is to find if there is a class distribution which the image was sampled from.
-The hypothesis can be tested using $q^{\mathrm{max}}(X_{\mathrm{test}})$, yielding a valid test (i.e., a test which maintains the significance level, $\alpha$).
+i.e., the goal is to find if there does not exist a class distribution which the image was sampled from.
+The null hypothesis can be tested using $q^{\mathrm{max}}(X_{\mathrm{test}})$, yielding a valid test (i.e., a test which maintains the significance level, $\alpha$).